OpenClaw Discernment Control Kit

 - Write-barrier rules and contradiction review workflow templates

-- Per-agent scope boundaries and promotion audit schema
+- Per-agent scope boundaries, onboarding gates, and promotion audit schema

 - An agent expansion candidate matrix and pre-widening readiness runbook